Lucky Whitehead: New York Jets

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 Whitehead signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on May 9, 2019.
 He had a breakout performance in Week 3 of the 2019 regular season, catching 7 passes for 155 yards with two touchdowns.
 Whitehead finished the year with 52 catches for 521 yards and two touchdowns, one rushing touchdown, and one kickoff return for a score in 15 regular season games.
 He was on the injured list during the Blue Bombers' playoff run, but was part of the 107th Grey Cup championship team.
 He did not play in 2020 following the cancellation of the 2020 CFL season and became a free agent in 2021.

 BC Lions

 On the first day of free agency in 2021, Whitehead signed with the BC Lions on February 9, 2021.
 On October 4, 2021, the Lions announced that Whitehead would undergo surgery after breaking his hand in during a Week 9 loss to the Winnipeg Blue Bombers.
 At the time of the injury Whitehead was second in the league in receiving yards with 665, trailing only Kenny Lawler.
 The injury kept him out of the lineup for three weeks and two games as he returned for the October 30 matchup against the Toronto Argonauts.
 He finished with 60 receptions for 932 yards and four touchdowns in just 12 games played as he was named a CFL All-Star for the first time in his career.
+On February 13, 2024, Whitehead's contract with the Lions expired and he became a free agent.

+Winnipeg Blue Bombers (second stint)

+On July 8, 2024, it was announced that Whitehead had signed with the Blue Bombers.
+He played in 10 regular season games in 2024 where he recorded 14 receptions for 115 yards and a touchdown, three carries for 11 yards, 47 punt returns for 524 yards, and 22 kickoff returns for 477 yards.
+Whitehead played in both post-season games, including the 111th Grey Cup where he returned four punts for 48 yards and five kickoffs for 101 yards, but also had a costly fumble in the Blue Bombers' 41–24 defeat to the Toronto Argonauts.
+After becoming a free agent in the following offseason, Whitehead announced his retirement from professional football on February 14, 2025.